Topological Kleene Field Theories as a model of computation: Introduction

-Due to its parallelism with Topological Quantum Field Theories, we shall refer to this functor $Z: \Bord_n^{\textup{c-dy}} \to \PRF$ as a \emph{Topological Kleene Field Theory} (TKFT for short), named after Stephen Kleene who introduced partial recursive functions as a central piece in computation.
-Indeed, in his ``Lectures on Computation'', Richard Feynman delves into the algebraic structures underpinning quantum computing, drawing parallels to Topological Quantum Field Theory (TQFT).

-The TKFT represents a new model of computation in which computable functions are central objects that can be executed by following the flow of a vector field.
+TKFTs represent a new model of computation in which computable functions are central objects that can be executed by following the flow of a vector field.
 Under this point of view, it opens new perspectives in complexity theory, since the computational complexity of the function can be related to the topological complexity of the bordism and the vector field.
-In fact, the bordisms used in Theorem \ref{thm:main-theorem-intro} are forced to be non-trivial in the general case, precluding a deep relation between the topology and the complexity of the function to be represented.

-Furthermore, even though the proof developed in this work to establish Theorem \ref{thm:main-theorem-intro} required the use of an auxiliary Turing machine, there may exist other clean dynamical bordisms with the same properties, but whose dynamics are constructed using different techniques.
-These non-Turing bordisms could provide a way of speeding-up the computation of certain partial recursive functions, outperforming the efficiency of classical computation.
-In this direction, it is then natural to ask whether TKFTs could offer more efficient approaches to computation than Turing machine-based computers or even if they could surpass non-deterministic methods, such as those developed in quantum computing.
+Furthermore, even though the proof developed in this work to establish Theorem \ref{thm:main-theorem-intro} requires the use of an auxiliary Turing machine, there may exist other clean dynamical bordisms with the same properties, but whose dynamics are constructed using different techniques.
+These non-Turing bordisms could provide a way of speeding-up the computation of certain partial recursive functions, outperforming the efficiency of classical computation, with a view towards a physically realizable beyond-Turing model of calculation.